Correct your gum line for an improved smile

 This is done by using lasers that target specific areas of the gum and allow for a nearly painless way of crafting the smile that you want.

-Why causes uneven gums?
+What causes uneven gums?

-A larger variety of factors could lead to gums that rest too low or too high on your teeth.
+Several factors could lead to gums that rest too low or too high on your teeth.
 For example, gums that cover a large portion of your teeth can make your teeth look smaller than they are.
 This is often the result of genetics or a particular health problem.

 Is gum contouring surgery necessary?